Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental Results

-For all our experimental results, `No DD' refers to $[[4,2,2]]$ encoding without any physical or logical DD.
-In all other experiments, we use physical XY4 to pad all the encoding and unencoding circuits gaps, and combine them with various flavors of LDD.
+For all our experimental results, ``No DD'' refers to $[[4,2,2]]$ encoding without any physical or logical DD.
+In all other experiments, we use physical XY4 to pad all the encoding and unencoding idle gaps, and combine them with various flavors of NDD.
 This choice allows us to clearly assess the improvements introduced by DD, compared to relying solely on the code's error detection capabilities.